tsuru/tsuru/docs/docker-centos.rst

     $ chkconfig redis on

-Tsuru Setup
+tsuru Setup
 -----------

-Tsuru uses `Gandalf <https://github.com/tsuru/gandalf/>`_ to manage `git repositories <https://gandalf.readthedocs.org/en/latest/install.html/>`_, and `hipache <https://github.com/dotcloud/hipache/>`_ as router
+tsuru uses `Gandalf <https://github.com/tsuru/gandalf/>`_ to manage `git repositories <https://gandalf.readthedocs.org/en/latest/install.html/>`_, and `hipache <https://github.com/dotcloud/hipache/>`_ as router
-To setup Tsuru, just follow this steps.
+To setup tsuru, just follow this steps.
 Obs: It can be used to upgrade this services as needed

 .. highlight:: bash